KyrianU/taste-of-africa/TESTING.md

 - Seats option allows the user to pick a number that is less than zero
 - Users are also able to book duplicate reservation for the same date and time
+- Users are able to book a reservation without a date
+- Users are able to book a reservation with an infinate amount of seats